 As is the norm with Chase products, the terms indicate that you are only eligible for the welcome bonus if you don’t have the card and haven’t received a bonus on the card in the past 24 months.

 We don’t know if this card is subject to Chase’s 5/24 rule, where Chase isn’t approving those who have applied for more than five credit cards in the past 24 months.

 Ritz-Carlton™ Card Bottom line

-This is a very nice sign-up bonus on Ritz-Carlton™ Card.
-Three free nights at most Ritz-Carlton properties in the world, plus 10,000 points after adding an authorized user, is a heck of a sign-up bonus.
+This is a very nice welcome bonus on Ritz-Carlton™ Card.
+Three free nights at most Ritz-Carlton properties in the world, plus 10,000 points after adding an authorized user, is a heck of a welcome bonus.
 The card also has some very nice ongoing perks that help offset the $450 annual fee.

 I don’t have experience with the $300 airline credit, given that it’s a manual process, though I’d be curious if it works on more than just incidentals.

 The status benefits of this card are also nice, and it could be worth spending money on the card as a way of maintaining elite status.
 However, otherwise I don’t consider this card to be especially rewarding in terms of the return on everyday spend.
 Lastly, keep in mind that the all around best treatment you’ll get at Ritz-Carlton will probably be through American Express Fine Hotels & Resorts and Virtuoso, rather than through elite status with the group.